daniellerch/daniellerch.github.io/stego/intro/faq-en.md

 These methods can be powerful, but they depend heavily on the quality and representativeness of the data.
 Problems such as Cover Source Mismatch can strongly affect their performance.

+## What is batch steganalysis?

+Batch steganalysis analyzes a large set of files instead of studying a single image in isolation.
+It can be used to prioritize cases, search for repeated patterns, or estimate whether a collection contains an unusual proportion of stego files.

+This approach is useful in forensic and monitoring contexts, but false positives must be controlled carefully: even a small error rate can produce many alerts when thousands or millions of files are analyzed.

+## What is generative steganography?

+Generative steganography hides information during the content generation process, instead of starting from an existing cover and modifying it.
+For example, a system may generate an image, text, or audio conditioned on a secret message, so that the produced content encodes that information.

+The main difference from cover-modification steganography is that there may be no original file to compare with the result.
+This changes the detection problem: steganalysis must look for traces of coding or distributional anomalies in the generated content, not only for evidence that a previous cover was altered.

 ## What is calibration in JPEG steganalysis?